garcia/msdparser/docs/source/index.rst

 msdparser
 =========

 Simple MSD parser for Python.
 MSD is the underlying file format for a few rhythm games, most notably both StepMania simfile formats (.sm and .ssc).

 Parsing
 -------

 :func:`.parse_msd` takes a named `file` or `string` argument and yields :class:`.MSDParameter` instances:

 .. doctest::

     >>> from msdparser import parse_msd
     >>> with open('testdata/Springtime.ssc', 'r', encoding='utf-8') as simfile:
     ...     for param in parse_msd(file=simfile):
-    ...         if param.key == 'NOTEDATA': break   # stop at the first chart
+    ...         if param.key == 'NOTEDATA': break   # stop at the first SSC chart
     ...         if not param.value: continue        # hide empty values
     ...         print(param.key, '=', repr(param.value))
     ...